VisImages/data/README.md

 <br>

 ## 3. Extract Captions
-We use [pdffigures](http://pdffigures.allenai.org/) to extract caption from PDF documents.
+We use [pdffigures](http://pdffigures.allenai.org/) to extract captions from PDF documents.

 ### Usage